m1k1o/neko/webpage/docs/configuration/authentication.md

   We have two users, `admin` and `user` with their passwords and profiles. `admin` is a regular user, while `user` is an admin.

   Please note that the passwords are stored in plain text.
 To store them securely, set the `hash` field to `true` in the configuration.
-After that, the passwords are expected to be hashed using the bcrypt algorithm.
+After that, the passwords are expected to be hashed using sha256 and base64-encoded.
+The file will look like this:

   ```json title="members.json"
   {